nyberry/HDPM097/report.md

 ### Effect of complex neurological patients on flow

-The recreated model captured the direction of effect for the `no complex neurological patients` scenario, with lower delay probabilities in both acute and rehabilitation units once that patient group was removed.
+The recreated models captured the direction of effect for the `no complex neurological patients` scenario, with lower delay probabilities in both acute and rehabilitation units once that patient group was removed.
 Agreement was stronger for the acute unit than for rehabilitation, suggesting that the recreated pathway captures the main demand effect of complex neurological patients, but may simplify some downstream consequences of their rehabilitation use.

 **Table 3.
 Acute beds: published versus recreated results for current admissions and no complex neurological patients**